-While the COVID-19 pandemic has changed the physical working environment of the substantial majority of our workforce to working from home, it has otherwise caused only minor disruptions to our business operations with a limited impact on our operating results thus far.
+While the COVID-19 pandemic has changed the physical working environment of the substantial majority of our workforce to working primarily from home, it has otherwise caused only minor disruptions to our business operations with a limited impact on our operating results.
 Our Travel vertical is largely driven by consumer spending on airfare, hotels, rentals and other travel products.
 As a result of COVID-19, we have experienced a dramatic decline in revenue from the Travel vertical and expect this trend to continue for the foreseeable future.
-For the three and six months ended June 30, 2022, 2021, and 2020, revenue from the Travel vertical comprised approximately 3.9%, 2.7%, and 0.3% and 3.2%, 2.0%, and 3.9%, respectively, of our total revenue.
+For the three and nine months ended September 30, 2022, revenue from the Travel vertical comprised approximately 4.5% and 3.5%,respectively, of our total revenue as compared with pre-pandemic revenue of 11.1% and 12.3% for the three and nine months ended September 30, 2019, respectively, of our total revenue for 2019.
 While we have sought to maintain our commercial relationships in the Travel vertical and remain positioned to capitalize on transactions in the Travel vertical when travel activity resumes, we do not expect that revenue from the Travel vertical will match our historical results or have any material impact on our overall revenue or profitability for the foreseeable future.
-In addition, supply chain disruptions and cost increases caused by the pandemic and other inflationary pressures have contributed to higher-than-expected property and casualty insurance claims costs, which has led many carriers to continue to reduce their customer acquisition spending to preserve their profitability.
-These reductions continue to impact revenue from our P&C vertical, and the duration and extent of this impact are difficult to estimate beyond the third quarter of 2022.
+In addition, supply chain disruptions and cost increases caused by the pandemic, global inflationary pressures, and geopolitical conditions have contributed to higher-than-expected property and casualty insurance claims costs, which has led many carriers to continue to reduce their customer acquisition spending to preserve their profitability.
+These reductions continue to impact revenue from our P&C insurance vertical, and the duration and extent of this impact are difficult to estimate beyond the fourth quarter of 2022.